-- The City appreciates the recently announced support for Stellantis in green transformation.
-Seeking, continued support for Stellantis in employing approximately 3,000 workers with good paying manufacturing jobs as well as maintaining more than 15,000 jobs at the plant and throughout the supply chain. - Recognize Brampton's significant contribution to the economy as geographically integrated in the Airport Employment Zone and further support the City of Brampton to catalyze more inclusive workforce practices and skill development in sectors of logistics and food processing as Brampton is a top destination for international newcomers looking to build a life in Canada.
+- Support Stellantis in green transformation, and acknowledge the economic impact of Stellantis in employing approximately 3,000 workers with good paying manufacturing jobs as well as maintaining more than 15,000 jobs at the plant and throughout the supply chain. - Recognize Brampton's significant contribution to the economy as geographically integrated in the Airport Employment Zone and further support the City of Brampton to catalyze more inclusive workforce practices and skill development in sectors of logistics and food processing as Brampton is a top destination for international newcomers looking to build a life in Canada.